-Some facts about Kotlin in 2019
+Some facts about Kotlin

 2,2 million users

-- 57% of users use Kotlin in production
+57% of users use Kotlin in production

-- For 39% of users, Kotlin is their primary language, which means the main or only one they use at work
+For 39% of users, Kotlin is their primary language, which means the main or only one they use at work

 This tool enables Java source to be part of an iOS application’s build, as no editing of the generated files is necessary.
 The goal is to write an app’s non-UI code (such as application logic and data models) in Java, which is then shared by web apps (using GWT), Android apps, and iOS apps.

 It is older technology based on Java focused on transpiling code.
 It could create issues in case there is need of platform specific code as j2objc does not have mechanisms for handling it and it should be done manually, what makes Kotlin Multiplatform better option.

 Android and iOS can both run C++ code.
 Android offers NDK to support native compiled applications while iOS offers Objective-C++ which is a C++ dialect that can call the Cocoa APIs.

-Creating shared library between iOS and Android in C++ would take too much time.
-C++ is older generation language which requires C++ expert, a lot of things should be written from scratch, accessing platform features is not easy and maintenance of C++ library would be much harder and bug prone.
-All of these issues makes Kotlin Multiplatform a better solution.
+Creating a shared library between iOS and Android in C++ would take too much time.
+C++ is older generation language which requires C++ expert, a lot of things should be written from scratch, accessing platform features is not easy and maintenance of C++ library would be much harder and bug-prone.

 Although Kotlin Multiplatform has some downsides, it’s definitely worth to have a closer look and consider it in your next project.
 If you have any questions or feedback, please feel free to get in touch.